nikoladhima/Duel-Warriors-Hub/README.md

 Scroll down for the script)

 ⚡ Features:
-- Auto Use Abilities
-- Auto Use Weapon
+- Auto Use Skills
 - Autofarm (Player attaching)
-- Autofarm: Slider offsets for configuring position and BodyVelocity (Body velocity enhances autofarm)
-- Teleportation
+- Game Teleportation
-- (Note on Teleportation: You can teleport to in-game positions and other gamemodes)
+- (Note on Game Teleportation: You can teleport to in-game positions and other gamemodes)
-- CFrame Speed (Speed changer)
+- Speed Changer
 - Anti-Ragdoll
 - Forge Weapons
 - Roll Ability